Violet Rollergirl’s cryptocurrency primer for providers

 - a store of value, i.e., you can use it like a bank account or an investment portfolio, to keep financial assets in a safe place, to trade it like stocks or mutual funds, or to hold onto it like a retirement plan.

-As a sex worker, I just want a way to pay for things (like my ads) and a safe way for my clients and customers to pay me.
-Unfortunately, if we rely on the traditional financial system (often called the “fiat” economy), we are taking on a bunch of additional risks.
+As a sex worker, I just want an easy way to pay for things (like my ads) and a private way for my clients and customers to pay me.
+Unfortunately, if we rely on traditional payment methods, which is often called the “fiat” economy, we are taking on a bunch of additional risks.
 These risks include:

 - having our legal identity revealed (“doxxed”) to our client or customer